 A Crisis in Caregiving

 According to the 2015 study from National Alliance for Caregiving and AARP, 43.5 million caregivers have supported someone in the last 12 months.
 With daily life becoming more demanding, and an increasing number of people needing assistance, care providers are finding it more difficult to support their loved ones in meaningful, tangible ways.
 Many caregivers work full time and support their children while managing their caregiving-related responsibilities as well as other duties of daily life.
 Sadly, many report that they are unable to give their aging parents the time and energy they need.
-For those stressed and time-crunched caregivers out there, WMEC’s Family Caregiver Support Services (FCS) can offer counseling and resources to keep both caregivers and care recipients feel healthy and supported.
+For those stressed and time-crunched caregivers out there, WMEC’s Family Caregiver Support Services (FCS) can offer counseling and resources to keep both caregivers and care recipients feeling healthy and supported.

 How Do Family Caregiver Support Services Help?

 FCS can provide caregivers and their loved ones with a variety of resources and services, including financial assistance, mobility resources (ramps, grab bars, etc.), meal delivery, or in-home assistance.
-FCS can also help caregivers acquire games and access social connections for seniors who need companionship, emotional support, or engagement.
+FCS can also help caregivers access social connections for seniors who need companionship, emotional support, or engagement.
 For example, WMEC’s programs have helped older adults who experienced isolation, anxiety, and depression by providing them with Companion Pets.
 These life-sized, animatronic dogs and cats offer comfort without the responsibility of caring for a live animal.
 Other consumers have enjoyed puzzles, books, and tools to knit or crochet in order to help them stay active and happy.